SimonDanisch/OpenGL.jl/README.md

 Thanks to [jayschwa](https://github.com/jayschwa) for suggesting [gogl](https://github.com/chsc/gogl.git) as a source of inspiration.
-They've done an excellent job of using the correct OpenGL specs (thanks ??!) and of translating them into clean, parseable [golang](http://www.golang.org) code.
+They've done an excellent job of using the correct OpenGL specs (thanks to [Jason McKesson](https://bitbucket.org/alfonse/gl-xml-specs)) and of translating them into clean, parseable [golang](http://www.golang.org) code.
 The scripts used to translate the gogl code to Julia-OpenGL code can be found at [gogl_to_jlgl](https://www.github.com/rennis250/gogl_to_jlgl.git).